KharchenkoAnastasia/Tree_Paraphraser/README.md

 <br>

 **How to run "Tree_Paraphraser_app.py"**<br>
 In order to run the script "Tree_Paraphraser_app.py" you need to install "TreeParaphraser.py" and "Tree_Paraphraser_app.py" in the same directory.
 You also need to install the flask framework and the nltk library."
 Then open a terminal or command prompt and navigate to the directory where the file is saved.
 Then, run the command python "Tree_Paraphraser_app.py" to start the Flask server.
-Once the server is running, you can open a web browser and navigate to "http://localhost:8080/paraphrase" and pass in the tree parameter with the parsed tree as a string and the maximum number of paraphrase tests parameter.
+Once the server is running, you can open a web browser and navigate to "http://localhost:8080/paraphrase" and pass in the tree parameter with the сonstituency-based parse tree as a string and the maximum number of paraphrase tress parameter.
 Specify the port number as **8080**.

 <br>